Joseph W. Goodman

-From 1958 through 1962, he was a Research Assistant in the Stanford Electronics Laboratories.
-During 1962 and 1963, he was a post-doctoral Fellow at the Norwegian Defense Research Establishment, under the auspices of the Royal Norwegian Society for Scientific and Industrial Research.
-He returned to Stanford in 1963 as a Research Associate, a position he held until 1967.
-In 1967, he was appointed Assistant Professor of Electrical Engineering at Stanford.
-He was promoted to Associate Professor in 1969 and to Professor in 1972.
-In 1988, he was appointed Chairman of the Department of Electrical Engineering and named the William E. Ayer Professor of Electrical Engineering.
-In 1996, he stepped down as Chairman and assumed the position Senior Associate Dean for Faculty and Academic Affairs in the School of Engineering.
-For the duration of the Summer of 1999, he was the Acting Dean of Engineering.
-Prof. Goodman assumed Emeritus status on January 1, 2000.
+From 1958 through 1962, he was a research assistant in the Stanford Electronics Laboratories.
+During 1962 and 1963, he was a postdoctoral fellow at the Norwegian Defense Research Establishment, under the auspices of the Royal Norwegian Society for Scientific and Industrial Research.
+He returned to Stanford in 1963 as a research associate, a position he held until 1967.
+In 1967, he was appointed assistant professor of electrical engineering at Stanford.
+He was promoted to associate professor in 1969 and to professor in 1972.
+In 1988, he was appointed chairman of the department of electrical engineering and named the William E. Ayer Professor of Electrical Engineering.
+In 1996, he stepped down as chairman and assumed the position senior associate dean for faculty and academic affairs in the school of engineering.
+For the duration of the summer of 1999, he was the acting dean of engineering.
+Goodman assumed emeritus status on January 1, 2000.

-During the academic year 1973–1974, he was a Visiting Professor at the Institut d'Optique, Orsay, France.
+During the academic year 1973–1974, he was a visiting professor at the Institut d'Optique, Orsay, France.
 In the summer of 1984, he was the William Girling Watson Traveling Scholar at Sydney University, Sydney, Australia.